 In the Baix Llobregat sub-Basin, early deer fossils come from the site of Sant Andreu de la Barca, where a similar alternation of lutites and carbonates outcrops appears.
 According to Agustí (1981) two outcrops separated one from the other only a few meters are recognised (SPA-1 and SPA-2).
 Field work carried out at the site in 1996 delivered vertebrate microfossils in four superposed levels of lutites (Agustí and Galobart 1997).
 However, macrofossils have been also periodically collected from the surface (Agustí and Galobart 1997), including the Acteocemas appendage here described.
 Despite some difficulties for stratigraphic correlation, the rodent association characterised by the absence of cricetids (except the muroid Melissiodon), and the dominance of glirids and the eomyid Ligerimys, points out Sant Andreu de la Barca as belonging also to MN3 faunas.
 Furthermore, the record of Anchitherium and early deer at the site, the possible occurrence of Andegameryx —tentatively suggested by one m1—, together with the presence of the felid Styriofelis turnauensis and the first representatives of Gomphotherium (Agustí and Galobart 1997), reinforce this interpretation.
 In France, the first proboscideans are recorded at the top of the MN3, apparently after the disappearance of Andegameryx (Ginsburg 2005a) (Figure 1b).
-Accordingly, the assemblage of Sant Andreu de la Barca could be younger than that of Costablanca, and perhaps of Chilleurs-aux-Bois (locality-type of Acteocemas) where both Andegameryx and proboscideans are absent (Ginsburg 2005a).
+Accordingly, the assemblage of Sant Andreu de la Barca could be younger than that of Costablanca, and perhaps of Chilleurs-aux-Bois (type locality of Acteocemas) where both Andegameryx and proboscideans are absent (Ginsburg 2005a).
 Nevertheless, this is a tentative conclusion due to the limited sample and the possibility that the macromammal assemblage of Sant Andreu de la Barca could be mixed as a result of sampling from diverse levels.
 Finally, the outlined biochronological framework circumscribes Acteocemas to a short time span (about 1 Myr) immediately prior to the global warming between ∼16.9–14.7 Ma (Steinthorsdottir et al. 2021) known as the Miocene Climate Optimum MCO (Figure 1b).

 Studied material and comparative sample